MicrosoftDocs/azure-devops-docs/docs/user-guide/services.md

 - **Release management**: Manage simultaneous releases.
 You can also do the following tasks:
     - Configure release pipelines that represent your environments from development to production
     - Run automation to deploy your app to each environment
-    - Add approvers to confirm that the app has been successfully deployed in an environment
+    - Add approvers to confirm that the app successfully deployed in an environment
     - Create your release manually or automatically from a build
     - Track your releases as they're deployed to various environments